 B. dermatitidis grows as a mold at ambient temperature in soil enriched with animal excreta and in moist, decaying, acidic organic material, often near rivers.

 Once in the lungs, infection may

-Hematogenous dissemination can cause focal infection in numerous organs, including the skin, prostate, epididymides, testes, kidneys, vertebrae, ends of long bones, subcutaneous tissues, brain, oral or nasal mucosa, thyroid, lymph nodes, and bone marrow.
+Hematogenous dissemination can cause focal infection in numerous organs, including the skin, prostate, epididymides, testes, seminal vesicles, kidneys, vertebrae, ends of long bones, subcutaneous tissues, central nervous system, oral or nasal mucosa, thyroid, lymph nodes, and bone marrow.

 Pulmonary blastomycosis may be asymptomatic or cause an acute, self-limited disease that often goes unrecognized.
 It can also begin insidiously and develop into a chronic, progressive infection.
 Symptoms include a productive or dry hacking cough, chest pain, dyspnea, fever, chills, and drenching sweats.

 Pleural effusion occurs occasionally.
 Some patients have rapidly progressive infections, and acute respiratory distress syndrome may develop.